HaniiAtef/Financial-Risk-Modeling-of-a-European-P2P-Lending-Platform/README.md

 # Financial-Risk-Modeling-of-a-European-P2P-Lending-Platform

-Using this Github repository so anyone can work my Notebook and import the data
+Creating this GitHub repository to import the data into our Notebooks using a link